James Robinson (basketball, born 1970): NBA

 Robinson had an uneventful first professional season (58 games with 11 minutes per game), although he did compete in the NBA Slam Dunk Contest at the NBA All-Star Weekend, where he finished in last place (6th).
 He also has the distinction of being one of three Robinsons that the Portland Trail Blazers had on its roster in the 1995–96 NBA season, the others being Clifford Robinson and Rumeal Robinson.
-Robinson's importance in Portland increased from 1994–96, as Clyde Drexler was traded to Houston midway through 1994–95 and Terry Porter was often injured the following season.
+Robinson's importance in Portland increased from 1994 to 1996, as Clyde Drexler was traded to Houston midway through 1994–95 and Terry Porter was often injured the following season.
 After that season, he was traded, along with Bill Curley and a conditional first-round pick to the Minnesota Timberwolves, for Isaiah Rider.

 As a Timberwolf, Robinson achieved roughly the same averages than his final two Portland years, albeit in less playing time.
+Robinson did have a memorable December 30, 1996 game against the Cleveland Cavaliers in which he came off the bench to score 23 points in 10 minutes.
 In 1997–98, he signed as a free agent with the Los Angeles Clippers, and posted similar numbers (almost 8 ppg in 84 games).
 Waived in March 1999, he would rejoin the Timberwolves, with little impact.

 Midway through 2000–01, after one season of absence, Robinson received a ten-day contract with the Orlando Magic, eventually his last NBA stint.